Discover the Best of Nashville with this Travel Guide

 3. Visit Broadway Street

 Broadway is a major thoroughfare running from the southwest to the northeast through the heart of downtown Nashville.
 Lower Broadway is an entertainment district renowned for honky tonks and live country music.
 The street is also home to retail shops, restaurants, dessert spots, tourist attractions, and a few hotels.
-We stayed at the Omni Nashville, so it was about a 1/2 mile walk to Broadway Street.
-(Which by the way, we had phenomenal service at the Omni and really enjoyed the location).

 As a mentioned earlier, this trip was mostly business.
-We actually had 2 blocks of Broadway Street reserved only for our company and it was the best experience.
+We actually had 2 blocks of Broadway Street reserved for only our company and it was the best experience.
 For this event, the restaurants served limited items and they were passed around or served buffet style–rather than us sitting at a table and ordering a full meal.
 This made it easy to try different restaurants and menu items.
 Our first stop was Jason Aldeans and man, oh man.
 It was superb.
 Miranda Lambert’s was also excellent.

 We loved hearing music from local artists, too.
 If you need a pair of cowboy boots, well, you’ll find multiple boot stores and souvenir shops on Broadway Street.
 If we had had more space in our suitcase, I most likely would’ve come home with my own pair of boots.